omerhakim/The-Movie-Data-Base/README.md

 <img src = "./images/image1.png" style = max width = 60% >

-On the other hand, and kind of expected, Correlation between year of release and vote count is significant = 0.844 This is a correlation  for the sum of votes grouped by year.
-It shows that  more movies has been voted for and more counts were given for each movie.
+On the other hand, and kind of expected, correlation between year of release and vote count is significant = 0.844 .

+This is a correlation for the sum of votes grouped by year.
+It shows that more movies has been voted for and more counts were given for each movie in recent years.

 <img src = "./images/image2.png" style = max width = 60% >

-Conclusion:
-in the first few years marketing and buzz will work but for consistency over many years you  should have a good quality films.
+Conclusion: Vote average and year release in the first few years marketing and buzz will work but for consistency over many years you  should have a good quality films.
 -Increased ease of voting.